bobocs50/bobocs50/README.md

 <p align="center">
  I am a second-year Business Informatics student at the University of Potsdam, passionate about coding, machine learning, and building robust applications.
-  I focus on developing strong, reliable foundations and growing into the best agentic engineer.
-  I am also building AnkiMax, an AI-assisted, science-based flashcard and learning system—similar to NotebookLM, but focused on understanding and mastering university lectures really quick.
 </p>

 <p align="center">